cyberphor/knowledge-base/data-engineering/README.md

-# Data Analysis
+# Data Engineering
-Data analysis is when you categorize, process, and visualize data to provide insight.
+Data engineering is when you categorize, process, and visualize data to provide insight.

 > The data problem of every organization is not storage, but how to organize data for maximum accessibility and value.